Sketches of the Ancient History of the Six Nations: Significance

-In a variation on the earth-diver myth, Sketches begins with a dualist story of Iroquois origins similar to Zoroastrian or Manichean narratives in which Good and Evil battle.
-Most of the pamphlet concerns the founding of the Long House, a narrative which asserts the primacy of the Iroquois in Native American history.
+In a variation on the earth-diver myth, Sketches begins with a dualist story of Haudenosaunee origins similar to Zoroastrian or Manichean narratives in which Good and Evil battle.
+Most of the pamphlet concerns the founding of the Long House, a narrative which asserts the primacy of the Haudenosaunee in Native American history.
 Cusick paints a portrait of a people unassailable in the face of wave after wave of treacherous, often bestial, enemies.
 He reminds his American audience, whose independence was described as unique, that "the Long House were free and independent nations, and have been acknowledged in such treaties made with them by neighboring nations."

-Because Sketches also bears on the present moment, Cusick emphasizes statecraft and insists on Iroquois solidarity in the present tense: "Every independent nation have a government of their own ... a national committee ... [and] a Chief Ruler."
-If the Native American character was being besmirched, Cusick intended to correct the perception and portray the Iroquois as a formidable, irrepressible people for whom the United States government was another in a long series of adversaries.
+Because Sketches also bears on the present moment, Cusick emphasizes statecraft and insists on Haudenosaunee solidarity in the present tense: "Every independent nation have a government of their own ... a national committee ... [and] a Chief Ruler."
+If the Native American character was being besmirched, Cusick intended to correct the perception and portray the Haudenosaunee as a formidable, irrepressible people for whom the United States government was another in a long series of adversaries.